 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you choose to board an alternative flight from the airline, you’re still eligible for compensation.
+If you accept a different flight from the airline, you can still receive compensation.
 The key factor is when you reach your final destination.

 - The distance of your flight